learning-zone/javascript-basics/README.md

 **2. defer Attribute**

-The defer attribute tells the browser to only execute the script file once the HTML document has been fully parsed.
+The defer attribute tells the browser not to wait for the script.
+Instead, the browser will continue to process the HTML, build DOM.
+The script loads "in the background", and then runs when the DOM is fully built.

 ```html
 <script src="script.js" defer></script>